 This is what I do weekly, and Sunday is a great day to do it!
 Here is where I incorporate my deeper chemical exfoliation at night.
 I like to use only soothing and non treatment types of products after my peel, to aid in recovery.

 And that is my routine you guys!
 Feel free to pin, and make sure you get over to my other post, where I break down some of the ordinary products I have tried.
 You can incorporate them all into this routine.
-Thank you for stopping by, and be sure to subscribe so you never miss a post!
+Thank you for stopping by, and be sure to subscribe and follow me on liketoknow.it and instagram, so you never miss a thing!